ChrisLMerrill/muse-webperformance-measurements/readme.md

-A project extension for the Muse Test Framework and MuseIDE.
+A project extension for the [Muse Test Framework](https://github.com/ChrisLMerrill/muse) and [MuseIDE](http://ide4selenium.com).
 Adds tools for collecting and storing measurements of events in a Muse test.
 Also allows configuring performance goals and assessing the performance of the system against those goals.

 # Capabilities

-This extension adds these capabilities (Context Initializers) to a project:
+This extension adds these plugins to a project:

 1. Step Duration Collector
 2. Step Duration Goal Assessor